 - Electrodes (small, flat, sticky patches) will be placed on your chest.
 They are used to measure the electrical activity of your heart (electrocardiograph [ECG]).

 - A blood pressure cuff will be placed on your arm to monitor your blood pressure.

-- A small clip, attached to a pulse oximeter, will be placed on your finger to monitor the oxygen level of your blood.
+- A small clip, attached to a pulse oximeter, will be placed on your finger to monitor the oxygen level in your blood.

-- You will be given a solution to gargle that will numb your throat.
-The sonographer will spray an anesthetic (pain-relieving medication) at the back of your throat.
+- You will gargle with a solution to numb your throat.
+The nurse will spray a pain-relieving medication at the back of your throat.

-- The doctor will put medications into your IV to help you relax.
+- Medications will be sent through your IV to help you relax.
 You may feel drowsy.

 - The doctor will insert a thin, lubricated endoscope into your mouth, down your throat and into your esophagus.
 This part of the test lasts a few seconds and may be uncomfortable.
-The endoscope does not interfere with your breathing.
-You may be asked to swallow at certain times to help pass the endoscope.
+The endoscope does not affect your breathing.
+You may have to swallow to help move the endoscope into place.

-- Once the probe is in position, pictures of the heart are obtained at various angles (you will not feel this part of the test).
+- Once the endoscope is in place, pictures of the heart are taken from various angles (you will not feel this part of the test).

-- Your heart rate, blood pressure and oxygen level of your blood will be closely monitored during and immediately after the exam.
+- Your heart rate, blood pressure, and oxygen level in your blood will be closely monitored during and right after the test.

 How will I feel during the test?

 The sedative may make you drowsy.
 We will keep you as comfortable as possible.
 Please let us know if you feel uncomfortable at any time.
 Your throat may be sore or numb after the test.
 These feelings will go away.

 The test will take about 90 minutes.
 Afterwards, you may need more tests.
 Otherwise, your driver can take you home.